 Bipolar Mixed Episode Overview

-Bipolar Mixed Episode Symptoms
+What Are The Bipolar Mixed Episode Symptoms?

 Symptoms of a bipolar mixed episode can be particularly distressing and challenging to manage.
 This specific state involves the simultaneous presence of features from both the manic and depressive phases of bipolar disorder.

-A mixed episode can be particularly dangerous as the combination of depressive thoughts and increased energy from mania can lead to impulsive and harmful actions.
+A mixed episode can be dangerous as the combination of depressive thoughts and increased energy from mania can lead to impulsive and harmful actions.
 If you or someone you know is experiencing symptoms of a bipolar mixed episode or having thoughts of self-harm or suicide, seek immediate professional help or contact a mental health helpline.

 The symptoms may vary from person to person, but common signs of a bipolar mixed episode include: